CatmanFan/FriishProduce/README.md

   * Check for additional bugs that need to be fixed and streamline code to make it more readable.
 * Other VC injection support to be done later:
   * Commodore 64 (needs [Custom Frodo](https://gbatemp.net/threads/custom-frodo-for-c64-vc-injection.102356/))
-  * TurboGrafx-16 CD (needs several programs to convert ISO to injectable format)
+  * TurboGrafx-16 CD (needs several programs to convert ISO to injectable format)=
-* ~~Try redirecting foreign language *.json files in main/FriishProduce/langs to a separate location/repo~~ Not needed

 ## Credits
 This program uses the following third-party components and apps: